Get notified of page updates

 What does this mean for me?

 Inherited mutations linked to cancer may be found in people of any race or ethnicity.
-Among young breast cancer patients, 18 percent of black women, 16 percent of White women, 8 percent of Hispanic women and 8 percent of Asian women had an in a gene associated with breast cancer.
+Among young breast cancer patients, 18 percent of black women, 16 percent of White women, 8 percent of Hispanic women and 8 percent of Asian women had an inherited mutation in a gene associated with breast cancer.
 If you have a personal or family history of cancer, meeting with a genetic counselor may help you to decide whether you want to have genetic testing.
 Genetic test results may help you make medical decisions about treatment, screening and prevention of other cancers.
 For people with breast cancer, genetic test results may mean you might benefit from a .
 Meeting with a genetic counselor after genetic testing is important to understand the full meaning of your genetic test results.

 Share your thoughts on this XRAYS article by taking our brief survey